dwavesystems/dwave-ocean-sdk/docs/index.rst

    A library that implements the following classical algorithms as :term:`samplers<sampler>` for solving :term:`binary quadratic models<BQM>` (BQM):

+   * Planar: an exact solver for planar Ising problems with no linear biases.
    * Random: a sampler that draws uniform random samples.
    * Simulated Annealing: a probabilistic heuristic for optimization and approximate Boltzmann sampling well suited to finding good solutions of large problems.